Trump defends U.S. Postal Service changes as Democrats mount pressure | Politics

 Trump defends U.S. Postal Service changes as Democrats mount pressure

-President Donald Trump on Monday denied trying to undermine the Postal Service's ability to handle a flood of mail-in ballots ahead of the November U.S. election, as Democrats prepared to move against changes his administration has set in motion.
+President Donald Trump on Monday denied trying to undermine the Postal Service's ability to handle a flood of mail-in ballots ahead of the November U.S. election, as Democrats in Congress set a Saturday vote on legislation to halt his policy changes.
 "No, we're not tampering," Trump said in an interview with Fox News amid an outcry from Democrats and other critics who accuse him of trying to hamstring the Postal Service to suppress mail-in voting as he trails Democratic presidential challenger Joe Biden in opinion polls.

+"We want to make it run efficiently, run good.
+We want to make it run for less money, much better, always taking care of our postal workers," the Republican president said, describing the Postal Service "one of the disasters of the world."
+Trump, who himself plans to cast an absentee ballot by mail in Florida, and many other Republicans have opposed an expansion of mail-in voting to accommodate people concerned about going to the polls to vote in-person due to fears amid the coronavirus pandemic.

-Democrats who control the House of Representatives were due to hold a conference call to discuss expected plans to vote on Saturday on legislation that would prohibit changes to Postal Service levels that were in place on Jan.
-1, 2020.
-Concerned by the cuts coming in a year when up to half of U.S. voters could cast ballots by mail, Democrats have pointed specifically to reductions in overtime, restrictions on extra mail transportation trips and new mail sorting and delivery policies as changed that threaten to slow mail delivery.
+Concerned by the cuts coming in a year when up to half of U.S. voters could cast ballots by mail, Democrats have pointed specifically to reductions in overtime, restrictions on extra mail transportation trips and new mail sorting and delivery policies as changes that threaten to slow mail delivery.
+CRIMINAL PROBE SOUGHT

 House Democratic Conference Chairman Hakeem Jeffries and Representative Ted Lieu also called on the FBI to open a criminal probe into DeJoy.
 "There is evidence that making mail-in balloting more difficult may be one of the motivations for the changes instituted at the Post Office," Jeffries and Lieu wrote in a Monday letter to FBI Director Christopher Wray.